CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 switch(config)# service integrated-vtysh-config
 ```

 If you disable integrated configuration mode, FRRouting saves each daemon-specific configuration file in a separate file.
-At a minimum for a daemon to start, that daemon must be enabled and its daemon-specific configuration file must be present, even if that file is empty.
+For a daemon to start, you must enable that daemon and its daemon-specific configuration file must be present, even if the file is empty.

 To save the current configuration: